Massive fire breaks out at Navi Mumbai highrise, rescue team on the spot

 Mumbai, Feb 08: Massive fire broke out at a high-rise apartment building at Sector 44 Nerul Seawoods in Navi Mumbai on Saturday morning.
 Soon fire tenders have reached the spot to control the fire.

-No lose of life has been reported so far.
+No loss of life has been reported so far.

 On Wednesday evening, fire broke out in another on the 5th floor of a 15 storey residential building in a posh Malabar Hill area in south Mumbai.